jdx/mise/README.md

           Use the global config file (~/.config/rtx/config.toml) instead of the local one

   -p, --path <PATH>
-          Specify a path to a config file
+          Specify a path to a config file or directory

 Examples:
   # set the current version of node to 20.x in .rtx.toml of current directory